 Some effective push notifications tactics include:

 Encourage loyalty.
-A dedicated loyalty program can incentivize and reward loyalty to your app, therefore increasing customer retention.
+Brand loyalty stats show a dedicated loyalty program can incentivize and reward loyalty to your app, therefore increasing customer retention.
 Loyalty programs work by either rewarding customers with something they want or rescuing them from something they don’t want.

 Common loyalty programs include: